opensearch-project/documentation-website/_api-reference/ingest-apis/processors-list/append.md

 # Append

-The append ingest processor enriches incoming data during the ingestion process by appending additonal fields or values to each document.
-The append processor operates on a per-dcoument basis, meaning it processes each incoming doucment individually.
+The append ingest processor enriches incoming data during the ingestion process by appending additional fields or values to each document.
+The append processor operates on a per-dcoument basis, meaning it processes each incoming document individually.
 Learn how to use the append processor in your data processing workflows in the following documentation.

 ## Getting started